AJDot/Launch_School_Files/129_Assessment/Teaching_Topics/module_mixin.md

 class Butterfly < Arthropod; end

-puts Animal.new.fly # => An instance of the Animal class is flying. puts Bird.new.fly # => An instance of the Bird class is flying. puts Arthropod.new.fly # => An instance of the Arthropod class is flying. puts Falcon.new.fly # => An instance of the Falcon class is flying. puts Penguin.new.fly # => An instance of the Penguin class is flying. puts Butterfly.new.fly # => An instance of the Butterfly class is flying.
+puts Falcon.new.fly # => An instance of the Falcon class is flying. puts Penguin.new.fly # => An instance of the Penguin class is flying. puts Butterfly.new.fly # => An instance of the Butterfly class is flying.